Is Your child Sick?

 How does a person get mpox?

-Anyone can get mpox.
-The most common way that people spread mpox to other people is through physical contact with the rash or with an object or material (e.g., blankets, furniture, clothes, etc.) that was in contact with the rash.
-It can also spread through large respiratory droplets from infected people from prolonged face-to-face contact.
+Mpox can also spread through large respiratory droplets from infected people during prolonged face-to-face contact.
 This is more of a risk for household members and close contacts of an infected person.
+Many of the children infected in 2024 in Africa reportedly had contact with infected animals.
 Mpox is not spread through casual conversations with an infected person or walking past an infected person in a grocery store.

 A person is contagious from the time symptoms develop until after scabs from the rash fall off and the skin has completely healed with a new layer of skin formed.